Among the many annoying things the Internet has spawned are social media ‘stars’ and ‘influencers’. It’s those who form the basis of Followers.

 Sadly, writer/director Marcus Herben died before Followers could be released, but it’s fair to say without his unique voice, it could have been just another found footage-type film.
 Fortunately, there’s enough wit amongst the scares to make it work.

-Followers is in cinemas on March 18th.
+Followers is released on Blu-ray on July 18th.